Archibald Simpson: Architectural practice

-Simpson began his work at a time when wealthy country landowners were very influential in the social and cultural development of the City of Aberdeen, church and institutional expansion was rife and the enterprising Incorporated Trades were looking to invest heavily and speculatively in the new civic development - made possible by the bold construction of Union Street westwards across the Denburn towards the rich hinterland in 1801.
+Simpson began his work at a time when wealthy country landowners were influential in the social and cultural development of the City of Aberdeen, church and institutional expansion was rife and the enterprising Incorporated Trades were looking to invest heavily and speculatively in the new civic development - made possible by the construction of Union Street westwards across the Denburn towards the hinterland in 1801.

 Simpson, along with his brother Alexander, was responsible for reviving the Aberdeen Musical Society, founded in 1747, in a move to make influential social contacts which were vital to the success of his architectural practice.
 Archibald played the violin and his brother Alexander played the flute.
 He later also founded the Aberdeen Artists Society with his friend and collaborator, the artist James Giles, who also undertook several portraits of Simpson for the University Court.

 James Matthews was articled to Simpson in 1834.

 Architectural style

-The boldest and most refined architecture of Simpson is in the Grecian style, in its classic purity of detail and proportion, although he was equally at ease in adopting Gothic, Italian Renaissance, Tudor and Hanseatic architectural styles to meet the preference of his clients or the nature of the site.
-Clients frequently placed him in open competition with John Smith, though they greatly respected one another's work and ambition to achieve civic unity in the new streets that were then under construction.
-The result was a fine granite street architecture that was to influence the quality of development for a further century.
+Simpson specialized in the Grecian style, although he also in adopted Gothic, Italian Renaissance, Tudor and Hanseatic architectural styles, depending on the nature of the sight or what a client requested.
+Together, he and John Smith worked on a granite street architecture that was to influence the quality of development for a further century.